-According to the research from International Journal of All Research Education and Scientific Methods, FMCGs are defined as the following:
+According to the research from the International Journal of All Research Education and Scientific Methods, FMCGs are defined as the following:

 Fast Moving Consumer Goods (FMCGs) are defined as products which are sold quickly at relatively low costs.
 These are mainly non-durable consumer goods which are required extremely frequently and in some cases almost daily by a consumer.
 This sector covers a wide range of products such as detergents, food products, toothpaste, shampoos, beverages, milk, etc.

-5 features of FMCG Industry
+5 features of the FMCG Industry

 1. Low Capital Intensity